 Obi-Wan once told Luke that he’d never find a more wretched hive of scum and villainy than Mos Eisley Spaceport.
-Well, Luke eventually found one when he arrived at Jabba’s Palace.
-Who knows all the things we didn’t get to see in that loathsome palace?
-Let’s take a look.
+Luke proved this theory wrong when he arrived at Jabba’s Palace.
+Who knows all the things we didn’t get to see going on in this loathsome palace?

 THE DROID DUNGEON